JuustoMestari/dockerUI/README.md

 # dockerUI

+### Has been tested with api v10 , not guaranteed working with other versions...

 ### Features
 With this version, you can :
 * Create containers using your images and specify the container start parameters